 About Santa Barbara County Farm Day

 The tours are self-guided.
 You travel in your own car, at your own pace, visiting the locations most exciting and intriguing to you.
-With ten venues to choose from, Farm Day has something for everyone.
+With over ten venues to choose from, Farm Day has something for everyone.
 Tours are held between 10 am and 3 pm.
 Farm Day is all about having fun, exploring the community food system and learning about Santa Barbara County’s rich agricultural heritage.
 The first annual Santa Barbara County Farm Day will be spearheaded by the Santa Maria Valley!

 How it All began!